 - The place you'd want the equipment installed has two free electrical outlets (one for the modem, one for the wireless router)

-If you're choosing to purchase or rent our router the technician will set it up for you, so it's also a good idea to know the Wireless Name and Wireless Password that you wish to use.
+If you're choosing to purchase or rent our router, our technician will set it up for you!
+So it's also a good idea to know the Wireless Name and Wireless Password that you wish to use.

 I) Connecting to Your Residence